ChrisLalloMiami/Calculator/README.md

 # Calculator
-A simple calculator interface written in Python
+A simple calculator interface written in Python using Tkinter and pynput.